Back to California

 Regional Early Action Planning Fund for Housing

-This law establishes a fund to provide one-time grants to councils of governments, regional entities, and jurisdictions to help them meet housing needs in their regions.
+This law creates a fund to provide one-time grants to councils of governments, regional entities, and jurisdictions to help them plan for housing needs in their areas.

 What This Bill Does

-• Establishes the Regional Early Action Planning Fund in the State Treasury to provide funding for planning activities related to housing needs assessments.
+• Establishes the Regional Early Action Planning Fund in the State Treasury to provide funding for planning activities related to housing needs.

-• Requires the Department of Housing and Community Development to allocate funds from this new fund to eligible councils or regional entities upon appropriation by the Legislature.
+• Requires the Department of Housing and Community Development to allocate funds from this new fund to eligible councils of governments, regional entities, or jurisdictions upon appropriation by the Legislature.

-• Requires jurisdictions receiving suballocations to only spend it on housing-related planning tasks.
+• Requires jurisdictions receiving suballocations from the fund to only spend it on housing-related planning tasks.

 Who It Names or Affects